-The preparation of financial statements in conformity with GAAP requires management to make estimates and judgments that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and reported amounts of revenues and expenses during the reporting periods.
+The preparation of financial statements in conformity with GAAP requires management to make estimates and judgments that affect the reported amounts of assets and liabilities at the date of the financial statements and reported amounts of revenues and expenses during the reporting periods.
 Significant estimates made by management are, among others, allowance for doubtful accounts and contractual adjustments, renewal periods and discount rates for leases, realizability of inventories, valuation of investments, realizability of deferred taxes, recoverability of goodwill and long-lived assets, valuation of contingent acquisition obligations and deferred acquisition obligations, fair value of loans payable, and valuation of stock-based transactions with employees and non-employees.
 Actual results could differ from those estimates.